nasa-jpl/ION-DTN/gh-pages/docs/Basic-Configuration-File-Tutorial.md

 32 specifies the maximum number of LTP ''block'' transmission sessions that may be active on this span.
 The product of the mean block size and the maximum number of transmission sessions is effectively the LTP flow control ''window'' for this span: if it's less than the bandwidth delay product for traffic between the local LTP engine and this spa's remote LTP engine then you'll be under-utilizing that link.
 We often try to size each block to be about one second's worth of transmission, so to select a good value for this parameter you can simply divide the span's bandwidth delay product (data rate times distance in light seconds) by your best guess at the mean block size.

-The second 32specifies the maximum number of LTP ''block'' reception sessions that may be active on this span.
+The second 32 specifies the maximum number of LTP ''block'' reception sessions that may be active on this span.
 When data rates in both directions are the same, this is usually the same value as the maximum number of transmission sessions.

 1400 is the number of bytes in a single segment.
 In this case, LTP runs atop UDP/IP on ethernet, so we account for some packet overhead and use 1400.

-1000 is the LTP aggregation size limit, in bytes.
+10000 is the LTP aggregation size limit, in bytes.
 LTP will aggregate multiple bundles into blocks for transmission.
 This value indicates that the block currently being aggregated will be transmitted as soon as its aggregate size exceeds 10000 bytes.

 1 is the LTP aggregation time limit, in seconds.
 This value indicates that the block currently being aggregated will be transmitted 1 second after aggregation began, even if its aggregate size is still less than the aggregation size limit.